mckeeh3/wing-plan-ui/README.md

 Follow these steps to run the application locally on your machine:

-## Running the Akka app locally or on the platform
+## Running the Akka service locally or on the platform

 ## Running the UI